 When troubleshooting with the engine running it is important not to get your arm or clothing caught in the moving machinery.
 If the engine is stopped remove the keys or turn off the battery switch so that someone else doesn't start it.

 If you have an internally regulator alternator I'm sorry to say I don't have many troubleshooting tips for you.
 You can test that the alternator is still connected to the battery by measuring battery voltage at its output terminals with a multimeter.
 Also check to see that the battery is not boiling hot or smoking.
+Other than that the next thing to do is to take it off and bring it to an alternator shop to bench test it.

 Externally regulated alternators give lots more opportunity for troubleshooting.
 You can start in the same way by checking that you can still read battery voltage at the ouput terminals of the alternator and checking the battery is not boiling hot.
 Next you want to check that the regulator is working, it should have indicator lights or a display.
 If not check that it has power, normally on its black and red wires, and a signal to turn on, normally on its brown wire.
 The signal to turn on usually happens when the ignition is on, but sometimes it is hooked up via an oil pressure switch so in that case the engine has to be actually running.